-It is expected that Stage 1 to Stage 7 of the Belongil Creek catchment plan be developed over 12 months to allow time for adequate stakeholder and community engagement and filling of knowledge gaps.
+It is expected that Stage 1 to Stage 7 of the Belongil Creek catchment management process be developed over 12 -24 months to allow time for adequate stakeholder and community engagement and filling of knowledge gaps.
 The framework presented within this report provides flexibility for stakeholders to help identify the major values and management issues within the catchment.
-However, it is envisaged the following issues/knowledge gaps will need to be addressed as part of the Belongil Creek catchment plan:
+However, it is envisaged the following issues/knowledge gaps will need to be addressed as part of the Belongil Creek catchment plan and/or CMP:

-- Identify trunk drainage routes and management issues.
+- 1. Identify trunk drainage routes and management issues.
 Development of options for the future management of drainage.
-Survey and investigate preferred drainage paths from Ewingsdale Road. - Coastal inundation risk mapping under climate change. - Vegetation communities at risk from climate change and sea level rise. - Assessment of estuary ecological communities. - Identify potential areas for land use change that would improve water quality and habitat values. - Identify sewer/stormwater cross-connection. - Identify suitable locations for water quality treatment infrastructure.
+Survey and investigate preferred drainage paths from Ewingsdale Road. - 2.
+Coastal inundation risk mapping under climate change. - 3.
+Vegetation communities at risk from climate change and sea level rise. - 4.
+Assessment of estuary ecological communities. - 5.
+Identify potential areas for land use change that would improve water quality and habitat values. - 6.
+Identify sewer/stormwater cross-connection. - 7.
+Identify suitable locations for water quality treatment infrastructure. - 8.
+Development of catchment specific water quality and loads targets based on the ecological values, based on these targets identify the capacity of the system for future development and wastewater discharge.

-- Development of catchment specific water quality and loads targets based on the ecological values, based on these targets identify the capacity of the system for future development and wastewater discharge. - Recommend updates to Belongil Creek estuary opening strategy following completion of catchment plan.
+9. Recommend updates to Belongil Creek estuary opening strategy following completion of catchment plan.